slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Validate your business by finding paying clients.
 If something is worth doing, sales will come easy and dollars will be high.
 If you have to drag people along kicking and screaming, you’re wasting your time.
 The more they pay, the more they value it - the consumer votes with his wallet.

-> *'Without customers, you don’t have a business.
-You have a hobby.' -- Don Peppers & Martha Rogers*
+> *"Without customers, you don’t have a business.
+You have a hobby."
+-- Don Peppers & Martha Rogers*

-> *'There is no skill called business.
-Avoid business magazines and business classes.' -- Naval Ravikant*
+> *"There is no skill called business.
+Avoid business magazines and business classes."
+-- Naval Ravikant*

-> *'Your margin is my opportunity.' -- Jeff Bezos*
+> *"Your margin is my opportunity."
+-- Jeff Bezos*

 ### On entrepreneurship